 The first full version of Minecraft was released in November 2011 and since then has taken the world by storm.
-In less than two years, this game has grown by leaps and bounds.
-Currently, Minecraft has upwards of thirty three million users and is growing at a rate of about 17, 000 new ones every day.
+In less than three years, this game has grown by leaps and bounds.
+Currently, Minecraft has upwards of fifty million users and is growing at a rate of about 17, 000 new ones every day.
 Chances are, if you have a child, he’s been exposed to Minecraft.

 Despite the popularity of the game, many parents express concern over the amount of time and energy their children spend on Minecraft.
 Much like the parents of old, who were appalled at the youthful fascination with Elvis Presley, the Beatles and Rock and Roll, they are resisting the hold that Minecraft has on their kids, to no avail.
 Minecraft is changing the way kids interact in the world, how they learn and how they communicate.
 Minecraft is a springboard for a change that wants to happen.
 Like a tidal wave, there’s no holding it back.

 With that in mind, perhaps we can investigate what the attraction is and how Minecraft might actually be the tool that your child needs to learn and grow in these ever changing times.

 Many of us are so concerned with our child “learning” something that we lose sight of what they already know and are building upon through play.
 I have observed my own children and countless other children (myself included) as they play Minecraft and have come to the conclusion that the spectrum of learning opportunities is vast.
 Let’s start with the basics – the 3 R’s, something we all want our children to be proficient in.

 If you ask a kid whether they would rather play Minecraft or study in their reading, writing or math book, what do you think the answer would be?

 I think we all know what the answer would be.
 And maybe they are onto something.